-In 2022, Tell Them From Me (TTFM) survey data tracked parent satisfaction with the school across areas such as welcome and inclusivity, safe and supportive environment (including positive behaviours), school/ home learning and open communication.
+While no Tell Them From Me Survey was conducted in 2023, the 2022, Tell Them From Me (TTFM) survey data tracked parent satisfaction with the school across areas such as welcome and inclusivity, safe and supportive environment (including positive behaviours), school/ home learning and open communication.
 The data indicates that the school is clear about rules and behaviours and has a positive approach to safeguarding the community.

 The data indicates that parents values the communication between home and school and teachers interest in their child's learning.
 Parents valued opportunities for parents to become involved in school activities.
 Areas of development include further opportunities to develop homework practices and provide parent retreat programs.